coekie/gentyref/README.md

 Even more interestingly, it is sometimes possible to get the exact sub type of a type.
-For example, if we had `List<String>` and we wanted `ArrayList<String>` if would be possible, as the `ArrayList`'s sole type parameter is coming from `List`, i.e. `ArrayList` does not define and type parameters itself, `List<String>` already contains all the needed information.
+For example, if we had `List<String>` and we wanted `ArrayList<String>` if would be possible, as the `ArrayList`'s sole type parameter is coming from `List`, i.e. `ArrayList` does not define any type parameters itself, `List<String>` already contains all the needed information.
 This is rather difficult to calculate using standard reflection, but if we already had a reference to `List<String>` called `listOfString`, it is enough to call:

 `GenericTypeReflector.getExactSubType(listOfString, ArrayList.class)` to get `ArrayList<String>`

 Still, how to get to `listOfString`?
 Probably by calling one of the methods described above.
-But, it also possible to create a type literal directly via `TypeToken`, or construct the desired `Type` (`List<String>`) dynamically using `TypeFactory`.
+But, it's also possible to create a type literal directly via `TypeToken`, or construct the desired `Type` (`List<String>`) dynamically using `TypeFactory`.

 ### Getting annotated return/parameter/field/sub/super types